kikojumkd/css-chassis/README.md

 Once you've cloned Chassis to your machine, run `npm install` and `grunt build` from the root Chassis directory.

+Note: you should use Node.js version 0.10 or below.

 ```
 $ npm install
 $ grunt build